BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Lambda traffic shifting works with Serverless Application Model to automatically route traffic according to deployment preferences, rather than having to configure the deployment via a visual interface, like in Amazon API Gateway.
 For example, push 10% of all traffic, increasing by 10% every 10 minutes, with this command:

-There are three types of deployment: linear, which means multiple stages; canary, which means just two stages with a pause after the first stage until the migration is complete; and all at once, which means everything updates immediately.
+There are three types of deployment: linear, which means multiple stages; canary, which means just two stages with a pause after the stage until the migration is complete; and all at once, which means everything updates immediately.

 Developers should also add alarms to halt a bad deployment if something does go wrong.
 Alarms can reference any CloudWatch Alarm, such as a check for function errors or custom metrics.
 An example of a custom alarm might be to include response status codes to ensure there's not a high number of 5xx-level error codes being sent to customers.
 Configure alarms in the deployment preferences: